pac4j/jee-pac4j/README.md

 2) finally, the user is redirected back to the originally requested url (or to the `defaultUrl`).

-The following parameters are available:
+The following options are available:

-1) `configFactory` (optional): the factory to initialize the configuration.
-By default, the configuration is shared across filters so it can be specified only once, but each filter can defined its own configuration if necessary
+1) `configFactory`: the class name of the factory to build the configuration (the configuration is shared across filters so it can be specified only once, but each filter can defined its own configuration if necessary) or `config`: the configuration itself

 2) `defaultUrl` (optional): it's the default url after login if no url was originally requested (`/` by default)